YcheLanguageStudio/PythonStudy/course_materials/project_ibe/report/on_the_risks_of_IBE/ReadMe.md

 ##Q2
 What are the advantages and disadvantages of the IBE over the traditional certificate-based public-key encryption?

-**Disadvantages**
+###Disadvantages

+**Problem**
 In choosing any security system, we must recognize and accept the associated trust as- sumptions.
 How do the trust assumptions of IBE differ from those we have come to accept for RSA-based PKIs?

+**Same Trust Assumption**
 In both systems, we place trust in the correctness of the cryptographic algorithms and their implementations.
 We must also place trust in the management of cryptographic keys: how the sender determines the correct public key for a recipient and how the recipient’s private key(s) are secured, so both parties have confidence that the communication is private.

 As IBE provides a novel key distribu- tion mechanism, we should closely examine the trust assumptions associated with that mechanism.As described previously, we believe that practical deployment of IBE and/or RSA requires domain-based administration of keying material, where each domain manages